 Expected results

 Agents single or in pair walk across the scene and pass through two lines of gates.
-When there has large amount of people appear, agents line up and create a certain number of waiting lines and each agent consecutively pass through the gate one by one.
+When a large amount of people have appeared, agents line up and create a certain number of waiting lines and each agent consecutively pass through the gates one by one.
 By comparing the length of the distance between agent’s current position to the gate and length of nearby waiting line, agent in the waiting line might increase or decrease its anxiety level.
-Once agent’s anxiety degree reaches the upper bound, agent will leave its own waiting line and line up at a new line.
+Once agent’s anxiety degree reaches an upper bound, agent will leave its own waiting line and line up at a new line.

 Format of report